DrDrewCain/ProjectLazytoads/README.md

-# Warriors_Of_The_World
+# Project Lazytoad
  A TypeScript game I made for fun
 <!-- DESCRIPTION -->
-Warriors of the World is a turn-based strategy game where players control characters of warriors from different cultures and civilizations.
+Project Lazytoad is an upcoming turn-based strategy game where players control characters of warriors from different cultures and civilizations.
 The goal of the game is to defeat your opponents in battle.

 # Features
 <!-- FEATURES-->